Using the Free Pinterest Scheduler

 How many pins can you schedule on Pinterest?

-You can only schedule pins up to 2 weeks in advance.
-You are also limited to scheduling 30 pins at a time.
+You can only schedule pins up to 1 month in advance.
+You are limited to scheduling 30 pins at a time.

 How to edit scheduled pins on Pinterest